 The pool beneath the waterfall is perfect to jump into and have a swim to cool off.

-You’ll also find petroglyphs which are ancient to Hawaii and are found inside a small cage.
+Be sure to check out the petroglyphs, which are ancient to Hawaii and are found inside a small cage.

 The petroglyphs are of men and dogs and they relate to the myth of Kaupe- which is a half man and half dog type of creature, who, according to legend, lives in the area.